ASalah007/bld/project1/README.md

 # Udemy Clone

-This project is part of the udemy home page done using HTML/CSS
+Part of Udemy.com home page using HTML/CSS

 # On PCs